 The TANF program provides financial assistance payments and other essential benefits to low-income, underemployed and unemployed individuals.
 The program is managed by the U.S. Department of Health and Human Services.
 Each state determines what types of benefits, beyond financial assistance payments, are available to recipients.

 If you were furloughed or laid off due to COVID-19, you could qualify for cash assistance and other resources your state offers under this program.
 Some states also extend benefits to self-employed individuals who have lost a substantial portion of their earned income due to COVID-19.
-This includes childcare, job preparation and work assistance.
+This includes childcare, job preparation, and work assistance.

-The federal government has encouraged states to relax their eligibility criteria or offer benefits for a brief span to help those in need get back on their feet.
+States have continued to relax their eligibility criteria or offer benefits for a brief span to help those in need get back on their feet.
 There’s also been a push for additional supplemental benefits, like clothing allowances, family support services, financial and credit counseling, housing search and placement services and mortgage assistance.

 Benefits.gov offers a handy tool to help you check your eligibility.
 Be prepared to provide your date of birth, employment status, and answer questions about your household, income and health during the screening process.

 If you qualify, visit the Office of Family Assistance’s website to find information for your state.

 Don’t continue to suffer in silence.
 If you’ve been adversely impacted by COVID-19, apply for the help you need today.
 Follow the guidance we’ve provided to learn more about relief options that may be available to you.

 Most importantly, apply for food stamps, Medicaid, or TANF right away if you’re eligible.
 Applications are coming in troves, resulting in longer than normal processing times so you want to get the ball rolling to get the help you need sooner than later.